plone/volto/docs/source/contributing/acceptance-tests.md

 Being able to restart individual components also comes in handy.
 It's recommended to start three individual terminal sessions, one each for running the Plone backend, the Volto frontend, and the acceptance tests.

-1. Run the backend fixture.
+1. Change directory to the Volto package

     ```shell
+    cd packages/plone
+    ```

+1. Start the backend server.

+    ```shell
     make start-test-acceptance-server
     ```

-2. Run the frontend fixture.
+1. Start the frontend server.

     ```shell
     make start-test-acceptance-frontend-dev
     ```

-3. Run the Cypress tests for that fixture.
+1. Start the Cypress tests runner.

     ```shell
     make test-acceptance
     ```

-Available fixtures:
+1. In the Cypress pop-up test style choose `E2E Testing` since Volto's tests are end to end tests.

+1. In the next section select the browser you want Cypress to run in, although the core tests are using by default `headless Electron` you can choose your preferred browser for the tests development.

+1. In the main Cypress runner section you will see all of the test specs that Volto developers have written in order to test Volto and it's packages.

+1. To run a test simply interact with the file based tree that displays all possible tests to run and click on what test spec you need to run.

+We provide the following major test specs:

-- Core (`core` or not special naming in the test commands)
+- Core (`core` used to test the core functionality of Volto)
-- Multilingual (`multilingual`)
+- Multilingual (`multilingual` tests the multilingual support of Volto)
-- Working Copy (`workingCopy`)
+- Working Copy (`workingCopy` tests the working copy feature of Volto)
-- Core Sandbox (`coresandbox`)
+- Core Sandbox (`coresandbox` tests Volto using configuration and elements that are not present in vanilla Volto)

-There are convenience commands for each of these fixtures.
+There are convenience commands for each of these specs.
 See `Makefile` for more information.

 ### Writing new acceptance tests

-Go to the `cypress/tests` folder to see existing tests.
+Go to the [cypress/tests](https://github.com/plone/volto/tree/main/packages/volto/cypress/tests) folder to see existing tests.
-There is a directory per fixture.
+There is a directory per spec.
 This directory is hot reloaded with your changes as you write the tests.
 For more information on how to write Cypress tests: